apache/samza/docs/startup/preview/index.md

 * **Leader Election** - electing a single processor, which will be responsible for JobModel calculation and distribution or for intermediate streams creation.
 * **Central barrier and latch** - coordination primitives used by the processors.
 * **JobModel notifications** - notifying the processors about availability of a new JobModel.
-* **Central storage for the JobModel** (not strictly a coordination util, more of a storage facility).
+* **JobModel storage** the coordination service dictates where the JobModel is persisted.

-The coordination service is pluggable by overriding the *job.coordinator.factory* property in your config.
-Samza ships with a `ZkJobCoordinatorFactory` implementation.
-The default coordination service is ZooKeeper-based.
+The coordination service is currently derived from the job coordinator factory.
+Samza ships with a `ZkJobCoordinatorFactory` implementation which has a corresponding `ZkCorrdinationServiceFactory`.

 Let’s walk through the coordination sequence for a Zookeeper based embedded application: